TCWTEAM/Adidas-Account-Creator-v2/README.md

 If you really need me just message me on discord at XO#0001 If You Spam I Will Cry (and block)

+### Notice
+In no way shape or form shall this code be used in any program being sold for profit without explicit permission of the creator